 300 ROLES AND RESPONSIBILITIES OF THE COMMITTEE ON ACCREDITATION

 Pursuant to Section 2 of the Accreditation Framework, the Committee has numerous functions for which it is responsible.
-They include the following: 1) Comparability of Standards; 2) Initial Approval of Programs; 3) Continuing Accreditation Decisions; 4) Accreditation Procedures; 5) Monitor the Accreditation System; 6) Communication with and Report to the Commission; 7) Evaluation of Accreditation Policies and Practices; and 8) Conduct Business in an Open Transparent Manner.
+They include the following: 1) Comparability of Standards; 2) Initial Approval of Programs; 3) Continuing Accreditation Decisions; 4) Accreditation Procedures; 5) Monitor the Accreditation System; 6) Communication with and Reporting to the Commission; 7) Evaluation of Accreditation Policies and Practices; and 8) Conduct Business in an Open, Transparent Manner.

-301 CCOMPARABILITY OF STANDARDS
+301 COMPARABILITY OF STANDARDS

-The Accreditation Framework delegates the determination of whether standards submitted by institutions/program sponsors under Option 2 (National or Professional Program Standards) or Option 3 (Experimental Program Standards) provide a level of program quality comparable to standards adopted by the Commission under Option 1 (California Program Standards)
+The Accreditation Framework delegates the determination of whether standards submitted by institutions/program sponsors under Option 2 (National or Professional Program Standards) or Option 3 (Experimental Program Standards) provide a level of program quality comparable to standards adopted by the Commission under Option 1 (California Program Standards).

 In carrying out this provision of the Accreditation Framework, the Committee will work closely with the Administrator of Accreditation and Commission staff to determine the expertise necessary to establish comparability.
 To the extent possible, the Committee will use experts in the field to advise and determine the comparability of standards.
 The Committee will ensure that members of the public and interested parties are provided an opportunity to comment upon the comparability findings prior to action by the Committee.